tobinjt/johntobin.ie/content/blog/Learning_LISP.md

 ---

-Problem 5-12: The version of FIBONACCI we have already exhibited is inefficient beyond comparison.
+Problem 5-12: The version of Fibonacci we have already exhibited is inefficient beyond comparison.
 Many computations are repeated.
 Write a version with optional parameters that does not have this flaw.
 Think of working forward from the first month rather than backward from the <em>n</em>th month.